Facial Palsy & Bell’s Palsy Compensation Claims

 When facial palsy results from birth trauma, it can present in the following ways:

-- The baby’s mouth does not pull down on both sides when crying, a condition known as asymmetric crying faces
+• The baby’s mouth does not pull down on both sides when crying, a condition known as asymmetric crying face

 There are a number of causes of facial palsy, including viral infections, bacterial causes, genetic syndromes and stroke.
 However, it can also be the result of birth trauma, which most often occurs when deliveries that require the use of forceps are not carried out correctly.

 The pressure of the forceps blade on the baby’s head can cause damage to the facial nerve, causing some degree of facial palsy.
 In many cases these injuries are not severe, meaning the symptoms will resolve after a few months.
-However, in other instances, the effects are long-lasting and debilitating.
+However, in other instances, the effects are long-lasting and debilitating - including the risk of brain damage caused by misuse of forceps.

 Medical professionals and midwives are trained in the use of forceps, but if fast action needs to be taken - for instance, if a baby experiences distress during birth and needs to be delivered quickly - then mistakes can easily be made.